apache/druid/docs/content/ingestion/stream-pull.md

   -->

 <div class="note info">
-NOTE: Realtime nodes are deprecated.
+NOTE: Realtime processes are deprecated.
 Please use the <a href="../development/extensions-core/kafka-ingestion.html">Kafka Indexing Service</a> for stream pull use cases instead.
 </div>

 # Stream Pull Ingestion